 - Avoid looking directly into headlights because it can obstruct your own vision

 If you are pulled over for violating Texas road rules, follow these steps:

 - Pull the vehicle safely to the right as soon as possible (if there is no shoulder, drive ahead until you find a safe place to stop) and bring it to a complete stop

 - Place the vehicle in a fully parked position and turn off the car

 - Activate the hazard lights on the vehicle

 - Lower the driver window and wait for instruction from law enforcement

 Ready to Hit the Road

 Having an understanding of Texas road rules can mean the difference between a smooth drive and a ticket—or possibly something worse.
 Being a conscientious driver helps ensure safe roadways and encourages respect among the drivers around you.
-These are basic Texas driving laws that are typically covered in Parent taught drivers ed Texas courses.
+These are basic Texas driving laws that are typically covered in parent taught driving school.
 Remember this and hit the road!